Cyb3rC3lt/CrackMapExec-Modules/README.md

 **Returning Domain Computers**

-This example shows an example of specifying an incorrect group name 'Computers' and the error handling in place.
+This example illustrates specifying an incorrect group name 'Computers' and the error handling in place.

 Then it shows the output of when a correct computers group named 'Domain Computers' is specified.